sensu/sensu-docs/content/sensu-go/6.9/operations/manage-secrets/secrets-management.md

 linkTitle: "Use Secrets Management"
 guide_title: "Use secrets management in Sensu"
 type: "guide"
-description: "Follow this guide to use Sensu's Env secrets provider or HashiCorp Vault to avoid exposing sensitive information in your Sensu configuration."
+description: "Follow this guide to use Sensu's Env secrets provider, CyberArk Conjur, or HashiCorp Vault to avoid exposing sensitive information in your Sensu configuration."
 weight: 10
 version: "6.9"
 product: "Sensu Go"